 DNA Relatives Tool

-DNA Relatives is a tool that compares your DNA to other 23andMe users that are participating in DNA Relatives and predicts a relationship based on the amount of DNA you share.
+DNA Relatives is a tool that you can opt-in to and compares your DNA to other 23andMe users that are participating in DNA Relatives and predicts a relationship based on the amount of DNA you share.
 These shared segments indicate that two people are related through a common ancestor.
-The number of relatives you will be matched to can vary.
-For example, people with European or Ashkenazi ancestry often have many matches while people with Asian and Middle Eastern ancestry will likely have fewer matches.
+The number of relatives you will be matched to can vary due to the demographics of our customers.
+For example, people with European or Ashkenazi ancestry often have many matches while people with Asian and Western Asian ancestry will likely have fewer matches.

 You can be confident that the matches listed in DNA Relatives are your relatives, even though they may be quite distantly related to you.
 The vast majority of relatives found by DNA Relatives share a common ancestor within the last five to ten generations.
 A few may be more distantly related.
 There is, however, the possibility of finding a much closer relative.